-The Chosen has certainly been a transformative series already, and it’s barely gotten off the ground.
+The Chosen has certainly already been a transformational series, and it’s barely gotten off the ground.
 It has grassroots appeal and will likely grow into a larger and larger movement as time goes on.
 As the first multi-season Bible series to be created, it has the potential reach beyond traditional Christian audiences and transform the culture both inside and outside the church.
-The series’ connections with real people in a Jewish cultural context as they encounter the Messiah are its biggest assets, so here’s a helpful guide to help keep up with the core subplots we’ve seen through episode four of the first season.
+The series’ connections with real people in a Jewish cultural context as they encounter the Messiah are its biggest assets, so here’s a helpful guide to help keep up with the core subplots we’ve seen through episode eight of the first season.

 ***WARNING: SPOILERS AHEAD***